 2. The commute can sometimes be a nightmare

 What happens if you find a job or already have one in the heart of the city but you decide to relocate to Staten Island?
 You will be in for one hell of a commute!
 The good news is that a lot of transportation options are free, and if you live near the ferry it will be relatively easy to get to Manhattan.
 But that still means you’ll have to go through a boat ride every day, no matter the season.
 For some people, that is much more than what they bargained for.
+On the other hand, a ferry ride can actually be enjoyable and something to look forward to in case you don’t have to do it every day for work.

 The Staten Island ferry will make it easier for you to get places.